EReis0/PowerShell-Modules/Modules/KitchenSink/README.md

 ## New-SecuredJSONStatic

-This function will take each parameter value and encrypt it and export the key, value pairs into a JSON file to the `-FilePath` location.
+This function encrypts each parameter value and exports the key-value pairs into a JSON file at the `-FilePath` location.
 It also has static parameter values that can be selected.
-If custom values are needed, use the [New-SecuredJSONDynamic](#new-securedjson) version.
+If custom values are needed, use the [New-SecuredJSON](#new-securedjson) version.

 ```powershell
 New-SecuredJSONStatic -Filepath "D:\Code\test5.json" -Password "P@ssw0rd" -Username "MyUsername" -Email "jdoe@sample.com"